Is the Gray Tree Frog Poisonous?

 Habitat loss poses a significant threat to the gray tree frog.
 As urban areas expand and natural habitats are transformed or destroyed, the available habitat for the species diminishes.
 Pollution, specifically the use of pesticides, also affects the gray tree frog population, as it relies on insects for sustenance.
 Climate change can impact the frog’s reproductive success, as changes in temperature and precipitation patterns can disrupt breeding cycles and decrease overall survival rates.

-See also Can Tree Frogs Eat Mealworms?
+See also Can Tree Frogs Be Poisonous to Cats?

 Protective Measures